The people below in 1-5 all want to visit a museum.

 Stephen is a student and wants to combine a visit to a museum with a walk in the open air.
 He would also like to attend a practical demonstration there.

 The Open Air Museum is one of the oldest and largest in the world.
 Spread across 54 acres of land, the museum houses more than 40 farms, houses, and mills from the period between 1740-1950.
 The museum offers presentations on a daily basis nearly all year long.

 The mission of the Museum of Crafts is to enhance the appreciation and understanding of England's past by presenting the culture, history, and lives of ordinary people through demonstration and exhibition and of the trades and crafts.
 The museum shop offers an excellent range of fun and educational gift items.

 C) Museum of Fine Arts

-Organized by the MFA, this splendid exhibition proposes a new approach to understanding 18th-century Dutch painting.
-The exhibition includes 35 carefully selected, beautifully preserved portraits, landscapes, genre scenes and seascapes borrowed from European private and public collections.
-The museum is open daily except Sundays.
+Organised by the MFA, this splendid exhibition proposes a new approach to understanding 18th-century Dutch painting.
+It includes 35 carefully selected, beautifully preserved portraits, landscapes, genre scenes, and seascapes borrowed from European private and public collections.
+The museum is open daily except for Sundays.

 D) The Museum of Technology

 At MOT, the Museum of Technology, people of all ages can see and do amazing things every day.
 Ride in the only hydrogen car open to the public, witness what's next in 3D Printing the Future.
 There are child-friendly options available, and families are always welcome.